 2) Click Yes to continue.

 3) Type sfc /scannow, then press the Enter key on your keyboard.
-Leave the Command Prompt window on until the command completes.
+Leave the Command Prompt window open until the command completes.

 Fix 5: Update your network adapter driver